fbpx

 Everything-as-a-Service: It’s time to unite software and devices under the same model

-ESCAPING THE SHACKLES OF OWNERSHIP
+ESCAPING THE SHACKLES OF OWNERSHIP, WITH EVERYTHING-AS-A-SERVICE

 Owning something outright doesn’t always make sense.
 Many people prefer leasing a car to buying one, because they don’t have to pay for maintenance or deal with depreciation.
 The monthly cost is often less than payments on a car loan.
 Plus, they can trade it in for a new model in a few years.
 And while it’s true the lessor doesn’t own the asset, rapid depreciation means the value of the asset is always less than what a buyer paid for it new.